-- (b) The arbitrator has the discretion to remove the case from the documentsonly process if the arbitrator determines that an in-person hearing is necessary. - (c) If the parties agree to in-person hearings after a previous agreement to proceed under this rule, the arbitrator shall conduct such hearings.
-If a party seeks to have in-person hearings after agreeing to this rule, but there is not agreement among the parties to proceed with in-person hearings, the arbitrator shall resolve the issue after the parties have been given the opportunity to provide their respective positions on the issue. - (d) The arbitrator shall establish the date for either written submissions or a final telephonic or electronic conference.
-Such date shall operate to close the hearing and the time for the rendering of the award shall commence. - (e) Unless the parties have agreed to a form of award other than that set forth in rule R-45, when the parties have agreed to resolve their dispute by this rule, the arbitrator shall render the award within 14 calendar days from the date the hearing is closed. - (f) If the parties agree to a form of award other than that described in rule R-45, the arbitrator shall have 30 calendar days from the date the hearing is declared closed in which to render the award. - (g) The award is subject to all other provisions of the Regular Track of these rules which pertain to awards.
+(b) The arbitrator has the discretion to remove the case from the documentsonly process if the arbitrator determines that an in-person hearing is necessary.

+(c) If the parties agree to in-person hearings after a previous agreement to proceed under this Procedure, the arbitrator shall conduct such hearings.
+If a party seeks to have in-person hearings after agreeing to this Procedure, but there is not agreement among the parties to proceed with in-person hearings, the arbitrator shall resolve the issue after the parties have been given the opportunity to provide their respective positions on the issue.

+(d) The arbitrator shall establish the date for either written submissions or a final telephonic or electronic conference.
+Such date shall operate to close the hearing and the time for the rendering of the award shall commence.

+(e) Unless the parties have agreed to a form of award other than that set forth in Rule R-48, when the parties have agreed to resolve their dispute by this Procedure, the arbitrator shall render the award within 14 calendar days from the date the hearing is closed.

+(f) If the parties agree to a form of award other than that described in Rule R-48, the arbitrator shall have 30 calendar days from the date the hearing is declared closed in which to render the award.

+(g) The award is subject to all other provisions of the regular Commercial Arbitration Rules which pertain to awards.

 E-7.
-Date, Time, and Place of Hearing
+Date, Time, Place, and Method of Hearing

-In cases in which a hearing is to be held, the arbitrator shall set the date, time, and place of the hearing, to be scheduled to take place within 30 calendar days of confirmation of the arbitrator's appointment.
+In cases in which a hearing is to be held, the arbitrator shall set the date, time, place, and method of the hearing, to be scheduled to take place no more than 60 days after the preliminary hearing or as otherwise mutually agreed to between the parties and the arbitrator.
 The AAA will notify the parties in advance of the hearing date.